azusakaworu/Ling_D_chatApp/README.md

 Show the notification message when a user joins or leaves the chat, use colour to differentiate between user messages.

 ## Getting Started
+1. First ordered list item
-1.Creat new app in https://dashboard.heroku.com/new-app
+1. Creat new app in https://dashboard.heroku.com/new-app
-2.Set Node.js as the Buildpacks.
+2. Set Node.js as the Buildpacks.
-3.Connect master branch with the heroku chat app and set automatic deploys.
+3. Connect master branch with the heroku chat app and set automatic deploys.

 ### Prerequisites